sffw/swapi-project/README.md

 ### File Upload

 Files can be uploaded in the top right corner by clicking the icon.
-I used the multer node library to handle all file types.
+I used the multer node library to handle all file types and files are stored in a folder called `database` in the root directory.
+All front end logic for the file upload lives in the Navbar component.